jamesroberts/ArbitrageChecker/README.md

 This app presents an interface that allows a user to input a EUR/ZAR exchange rate and shows the various arbitrage details on screen.

+Update: Allow the user to select a capital amount of either R50,000 or R100,000

 The details include:
 - The kraken XBT/EUR price (Fetched using the Kraken API)
 - The exchange rate that the user has entered